nerestjs/nerest/README.md

 ## Quick Start

-[Follow the tutorial](https://nerestjs.github.io/docs/tutorial/) to build your first Nerest micro frontend step-by-step.
+[Follow the tutorial](https://nerestjs.github.io/docs/tutorial/) to build your first Nerest micro frontend step-by-step, or clone and run [the complete version](https://github.com/nerestjs/tutorial) of that micro frontend locally.

 ## Conventions